bhomer7/Cube-MtG/examples/README.md

 * 2 Commons at random

 ## `superpool.def`
 Creates a 45 card pool entirely with an ally pair.
-Generally cannot generate more than 10 packs in a reasonable time.
-* 1 Copy of each Land
-* 1 Copy of each Rare
-* 2 Copies of each Uncommon
-* 4 Copies of each Common
 * 3 Land at random with color idenity contained with an ally pair
 * 3 Rares at random with color identity contained within the ally pair
 * 9 Uncommons at random with color identity contained within the ally pair
 * 30 Commons at random with color identity contained within the ally pair

 ## `unfocusedpool.def`
 Creates a 15 Card pack.
-Can be difficult to generate more than 36 packs in a reasonable time.
 * 1 Land at ranodm
 * 1 Rare at random
 * 3 Uncommons at random